radtriste/kogito-pipelines/docs/nightly_and_release.md

   When asked, Staging repositories can be retrieved from [JBoss Nexus repository](https://repository.jboss.org/nexus/).
 You need the rights to release the artifacts.
   You should see some repositories named `kogito-public-XXX`.
 Select them all and click on `Release`.
   Once artifacts are released, just confirm it on Jenkins.
-* **Check kogito-apps artifacts are set to correct url** (happens in kogito-images-promote) Jenkins will ask you to review the logs of this job and check urls are correct in the different displayed `module.yaml` files.
-  Review them and confirm if everything is ok.

 #### Retry/Continue/Skip/Abort manual intervention